To ensure the safety of our patients and staff, the following measures have been implemented and will be strictly enforced:

 Strict Cleaning Protocols: We have always enforced strict cleaning protocols and have broadened those policies to ensure that they include both clinical, as well as non-clinical areas of the office.

 Contactless Environment: We have changed our daily operations to be as contactless as possible.
-For example we have removed items that may be touched by more than one person such as skincare testers, brochures, or implants.

 What we require of all our Patients.
 There will be no exceptions.